amit-kumarh/ball-sorting-olgamithm/README.md

 3. Water Sorting?
 The ball sorting puzzle is one of two popular variants of this genre of puzzle, the other being the water sorting puzzle, which has the key difference that when one unit of water (vs a ball) is poured onto another of the same color, they join and become a 2 (or more) tall unit that must move as one.
 It'd be interesting to see how well our algorithm handles water sorting as opposed to ball sorting.

 ## Citations
+[1] Google Play: ball sort puzzle. https://play.google.com/store/search?q=ball%20sort%20puzzle

-[1] T. Ito, “Sorting Balls and Water: Equivalence and Computational Complexity,” Feb.
+[2] T. Ito, “Sorting Balls and Water: Equivalence and Computational Complexity,” Feb.
 19, 2022.

+[3] K. Ping and L. Shuai, "A brief introduction of an improved A* search algorithm," 2013 10th International Computer Conference on Wavelet Active Media Technology and Information Processing (ICCWAMTIP), Chengdu, China, 2013, pp. 146-148, doi: 10.1109/ICCWAMTIP.2013.6716619.

+[4] W. B. Zulfikar, M. Irfan, R. M. Yahya, D. R. Ramdania and Jumadi, "The Comparison of Steepest Ascent Hill Climbing and A-star for Classic Game," 2021 7th International Conference on Wireless and Telematics (ICWT), Bandung, Indonesia, 2021, pp. 1-5, doi: 10.1109/ICWT52862.2021.9678428.

+[5] E. R. Firmansyah, S. U. Masruroh and F. Fahrianto, "Comparative Analysis of A* and Basic Theta* Algorithm in Android-Based Pathfinding Games," 2016 6th International Conference on Information and Communication Technology for The Muslim World (ICT4M), Jakarta, Indonesia, 2016, pp. 275-280, doi: 10.1109/ICT4M.2016.063.